 The application of a primer is part of the preparatory steps for painting a rim.
-As we will see, a primer is not always necessary, so it saves work and products.
+As we will see, a primer is not always necessary, which saves time and product.

 Here we will clarify everything concerning the preparation of a rim coating and the use of a rim primer, and answer these 3 essential questions :